wilfredinni/python-cheatsheet/docs/standard_library/datetime-module.md

 # Python Datetime Module

 The Datetime module allows us to work with date and time objects.
-It provides us with three additional data types: `date`, `time` and `datetime`.
+It provides three additional data types: `date`, `time` and `datetime`.

 ```python
 import datetime